janantala/genetic-css-minify/README.md

 - @roundOut: maximum generations without fitness improvement
 - @mutateLine: line between mutateSplit <0,mutateLine) and mutateMerge <mutateLine,1)
 - @elites: number of elites which are automaticaly passed into a new generation
+- @selection: selection method - 'tournament' or 'roulllete'

 ### Fitness
 Fitness function is difference between size of original css file and size of minified css file.

 ### Selection
 We use tournament method of size 2 for subject selection.
+There is also available roulete wheel method in settings.

 ### Crossover
 There is no crossover due to big differences between stylesheets in population.